Brixham: History

 A direct result of this disaster was that, thanks to money raised by the citizens of Exeter, Brixham acquired its first Royal National Lifeboat Institution (RNLI) lifeboat, and has maintained a lifeboat station ever since.
 To date Brixham lifeboat crews (all volunteers) have been awarded 26 awards for bravery.

 Brixham was joined to the railway network in February 1868 by the short Torbay and Brixham Railway which carried both passengers and goods (particularly fish), but the line, rendered progressively less and less commercially viable by the expansion of the road transport network in the course of the twentieth century, finally fell victim in 1963 to the Beeching cuts and the course of the old line, though still recognisable in places, has largely been built over, as has the site of Brixham railway station.

 Due to Brixham's increasing popularity as a tourist destination following the Second World War, a number of holiday camps were built, for example Pontin's Wall Park and Dolphin camps, the latter being one of the company's biggest.
 It closed in 1991 after its main entertainment complex was destroyed by fire and the site has now been redeveloped with residential housing.

 On the morning of 3 September 1973, a Jodel D. 117 G-AVEI light aircraft crashed due to engine failure on a residential bungalow in Higher Ranscombe Road, Brixham, killing its twenty-five year old pilot and his two small children.
 His wife, though very seriously injured, survived.

+Orange Order

+Peter Varwell LOL 1690 was the first known Orange Lodge in Brixham.
+In the 1930s, it had 50 members.
+It would disappear around WWII.

+In 2025, a new Orange Lodge was launched, named William Prince of Orange LOL 1, after the town's connection.
+The lodge is associated with the Plymouth District, under the Grand Orange Lodge of England.
+Over 140 members signed up for the launch, making it the biggest lodge in England.